Brooks Falls: Frequently Asked Questions

 Yes… Bottled water is a must as it can be quite warm on the west side of the Inlet.
 For food, avoid all fish products or smelly sandwiches.
 Bring snack foods such as candy bars, trail mix, granola, protein bars, etc. All food items must be removed from the plane during the day and stored in a food locker provided by the Park Service.
 Note: Brooks Lodge has a variety food items available for sale.

 We recommend a good set of rain gear, bug repellent, sunscreen, a brimmed hat, extra batteries, and memory cards for your camera.

 20. Anything else I should know?

-Yes….
-Any trip via aircraft in Alaska requires a strict weight and balance manifest.
-We will be asking for exact clothed weights for each of the folks in your group.
+Yes… Any trip via aircraft in Alaska requires a strict weight and balance manifest.
+We will be asking for exact clothed weights and the weight of your packs for each of the folks in your group.
 It is imperative that the numbers you provide are accurate.

 For Reserved Fares: Cancellation of trips any time before 60 days prior to your trip you will receive a full refund less a 10% administrative fee.
 After that time, payment/deposits are non-refundable.
 In the event we cancel a trip due to weather, safety issues, or events beyond our control, you have the option of a full refund or to reschedule on a space available basis.
 Due to the expense of these trips, we highly recommend purchasing travel insurance to cover any unforeseen circumstances.
 Call for updated COVID-19 Policy.

 22. Northwind Aviation Standard Policies: